-A cupcake liner adds a 3D effect to these framed "smile blossoms" from Paging Supermom, and all your little one needs to add is the beautiful smile.
-Visit the blog for the tutorial and a free printable of the blue polka-dotted background.
+A cupcake liner adds a 3D effect to these framed smile blossoms, and all your little one needs to add is the beautiful smile for the photo.
+Visit the Paging Supermom blog for the tutorial and a free printable of the blue polka-dotted background.

 Bouquet of Love

-Heart-shaped, finger-painted flower petals are the centerpiece of the Bouquet of Love from Toddler Approved.
+Heart-shaped, finger-painted flower petals are the centerpiece of this bouquet of love from Toddler Approved.
 Once the finger painting is done, test out your mini artist’s scribbling skills for the stems and then cut and paste to create a beautiful arrangement.

 Craft a garden of love with baby’s hand and footprints on an adorable handprint apron from the Little Page Turners blog.
 Add in a yellow thumb and a few red fingertips for the bee and ladybugs.
 It's the perfect gift for grandmas who like to cook with their grandkids.